Azure/CCOInsights/docs/wiki/GitHub Dashboard - Deployment Guide.md

     ```sh
     az ad sp create-for-rbac --name "<<service-principal-name>>" --role "Contributor" --output "json"
     ```
 - A secret in your GitHub repository with the name `AZURE_CREDENTIALS`.
-You can user the output from the previous command to generate this secret.
+You can use the output from the previous command to generate this secret.
 The format of the secret should be:
     ```json
     {
     "clientId": "<client_id>",